Emeshka/FlightDirection/README.md

 # FlightDirection - web site about travelling

 This project is my test of bundling Java Spring Boot with PostgreSQL and React front-end part.
-Entities are for now FileBlob and Country.

 Data model for now: